onap/vnfrqts-requirements/docs/Chapter7.rst

 specifying some of the records from the ONAP perspective, there may be other external bodies using the same framework to specify additional records.
-For example, OPNFV has a VES project that is looking to specify records for OpenStack’s internal telemetry to manage Application (VNFs), physical and virtual infrastructure (compute, storage, network devices), and virtual infrastructure managers (cloud controllers, SDN controllers).
+For example, OPNFV has a VES project that is looking to specify records for OpenStack's internal telemetry to manage Application (VNFs), physical and virtual infrastructure (compute, storage, network devices), and virtual infrastructure managers (cloud controllers, SDN controllers).
-Note that any configurable parameters for these data records (e.g., frequency, granularity, policy-based configuration) will be managed using the “Configuration” framework described in the prior sections of this document.
+Note that any configurable parameters for these data records (e.g., frequency, granularity, policy-based configuration) will be managed using the "Configuration" framework described in the prior sections of this document.

 The Data Model consists of: